MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/storage/Block-FileShareAccess.md

 ```

 ## DESCRIPTION
-The **Block-FileShareAccess** cmdlet blocks access to the specified file share for the specified accounts by adding an access-denied access control entry (ACE) to the share's security descriptor.
+The **Block-FileShareAccess** cmdlet blocks access to the specified file share for the specified accounts by adding an access-denied access control entry (ACE) to the share's and the underlying shared folder's security descriptors.

 ## EXAMPLES